-The Coalition Government is tackling union lawlessness and thuggery and taking action to make union bosses more transparent and accountable.
+The Liberal and Nationals Government is tackling union lawlessness and thuggery.
+We are taking action to make union bosses more transparent and accountable.

 BANNING SECRET PAYMENTS

 In recent years, evidence has emerged of a raft of dodgy payments – some involving payments by employers to the AWU when Bill Shorten was its leader.

 We have banned secret and corrupt payments between employers and unions.